Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Bayesian SUbspace Factor Analysis (SUFA)

 -2ex Typically we take $\qs <q$, as integrative analyses of multiple studies are meaningful when the signals are mostly shared across studies.
 Imposing that $\qs <q$ allows $\bLambda$ to be the dominant term explaining the variation across the studies.
 The following sections make this intuition rigorous, and show how it ensures identifiability.

 \paragraph*{Related works:} Under the same data organization, \citet{devito2019multi, devito2018bayesian} define the multi-study factor analysis (MSFA) model: -8ex

 -3ex where $\bLambda$ is the $d\times q$ shared factor loading matrix and $\bPhi_{s}$'s are the $d\times \qs$ study-specific loading matrices, with the remaining notation matching ours above.
-The formulation is clearly related to ours---in fact, it is strictly more general in that \eqref{eq:ourmodel} can be viewed as the case where the study-specific loadings take the form $\bPhi_{s} = \bLambda \bAs$.
+Their formulation is clearly related to ours---in fact, they are strictly more general in that \eqref{eq:ourmodel} can be viewed as the case where the study-specific loadings take the form $\bPhis = \bLambda \bAs$.
 Indeed, our work is motivated by observing that \eqref{eq:MSFA_model} is \textit{too flexible}; in particular, allowing $\bPhi_{s}$ to be arbitrary produces critical identifiability issues down the road.
-To see this, consider its implied marginal distribution $\bY_{s,i}\simiid \mn_{d}(\bzero, \bLambda\bLambda\trans + \bPhi_{s}\bPhi_{s}\trans +\bDelta_{s})$.
-Setting $\bLambda = \bzero$ here, for instance, can always fit the data equally well as the full model, as the effect of $\bLambda \bLambda\trans$ can be absorbed entirely or partially into the study-specific covariance $\bPhi_{s}\bPhi_{s}\trans+\bDelta_{s}$ rendering a critical identifiability issue in interpreting $\bLambda \bLambda\trans$ as the shared covariance part.
-In contrast, \eqref{eq:ourmodel_marginal} is more restrictive in not allowing $\bDelta$ to vary per study, and with $\bLambda$ parametrizing both the shared and study-specific terms.
+To see this, consider its implied marginal distribution $\bY_{s,i}\simiid \mn_{d}(\bzero, \bLambda\bLambda\trans + \bPhis\bPhis\trans +\bDelta_{s})$ \changen{which is equivalent to $\bY_{s,i}\simiid \mn_{d}(\bzero, \bzero\bzero\trans+ \wt{\bPhi}_{s}\wt{\bPhi}_{s}\trans +\bDelta_{s})$, where $\wt{\bPhi}_{s}= $.
+That is, the posterior distribution of the overly flexible Bayesian MSFA with multiplicative gamma process priors on $\bLambda$ and $\bPhi_{s}$'s can concentrate on the latter model with positive probability raising critical identifiability issues between $\bLambda$ and $\bPhis$'s. } In contrast, \eqref{eq:ourmodel_marginal} is more restrictive in not allowing $\bDelta$ to vary per study, and with $\bLambda$ parametrizing both the shared and study-specific terms.
 Our contributions in Section \ref{subsec:identifiability_issues} make precise how our proposed, more parsimonious approach avoids these pitfalls.
-The combinatorial FA model developed by \citet{grabski2020bayesian} borrows information across related studies by identifying latent factors that any combination of studies or groups can share albeit without notions of shared and study-specific components.
+The combinatorial MSFA model \citep{grabski2020bayesian} introduces notions of \textit{shared}, \textit{partially shared} and \textit{study-specific} factors by identifying latent factors.

 Perturbed factor analysis \citep[PFA,][] {roy_pfa2020} takes an altogether different approach with the same aim of learning shared covariance structure: -6ex